wq/wq/docs/io/base-io.md

 `field_names` | The field or column names in the dataset.
 This can usually be determined automatically.
 `key_field` | A "primary key" on the dataset.
 If `key_field` is set, the IO will behave more like a dictionary, e.g. the default iteration will be over the key field values instead of over the rows.
 `nested` | Boolean indicating whether the IO has a two-tiered API (see below).
-`tabular` | Boolean indicating whether the dataset comes from inherently tabular file format (e.g. a spreadsheet).
-See [Mappers] for more details.
+`tabular` | Boolean indicating whether the dataset comes from an inherently tabular file format (e.g. a spreadsheet).
+See [Parsers] for more details.

 ### Assigning Values to Properties